GetJobber/atlantis/docs/proposals/Drawer/README.md

 # Drawer

-The `<Drawer>` component will provide a dismissible side panel.
+The `<Drawer>` component will provide a dismissible right-hand side panel.

 ## Design Patterns

-`<Drawer>` It will allow the user to view related content to their main task.
+The `<Drawer>` component will allow users to view content that relates to their main task.
+It would appear on the right-hand side of the screen.
+It would allow the user to still view and interact with the main content.
+The user could dismiss it once they are finished.
-Unlike a `<Modal>`, it will take full advantage of the available viewport height.
-This will make it ideal for long lists and other scrolling content.

 Some scenarios for a `<Drawer>` include the following: